Saltwater crocodile: Behaviour and ecology

 The primary behaviour to distinguish the saltwater crocodile from other crocodiles is its tendency to occupy salt water.
 Though other crocodiles also have salt glands that enable them to survive in saltwater, a trait that alligators do not possess, most other species do not venture out to sea except during extreme conditions.

 Saltwater crocodiles use ocean currents to travel long distances.
 In Australia, 20 crocodiles were tagged with satellite transmitters; 8 of them ventured out into open ocean, and one of them traveled 590 km along the coast in 25 days from the North Kennedy River on the eastern coast of Far North Queensland, around Cape York Peninsula, to the west coast in the Gulf of Carpentaria.
 Another individual swam 411 km in 20 days.
 Without having to move around much, sometimes simply by floating, the current-riding behaviour allows for the conservation of energy.
 They interrupted their movements and resided in sheltered bays for a few days until the current changed direction.
 Sometimes, they also swam up and down river systems.

-While most crocodilians are social animals sharing basking spots and food, saltwater crocodiles are more territorial and are less tolerant of their own kind; adult males will share territory with females, but drive off rival males.
-Saltwater crocodiles mate in the wet season, laying eggs in a nest consisting of a mound of mud and vegetation.
-The female guards the nest and hatchlings from predators.

 Generally very lethargic, a trait that helps it survive months at a time without food, the saltwater crocodile will usually loiter in the water or bask in the sun during much of the day, preferring to hunt at night.
 A study of seasonal saltwater crocodile behaviour in Australia indicated that they are more active and more likely to spend time in the water during the Australian summer; conversely, they are less active and spend relatively more time basking in the sun during the winter.
 Saltwater crocodiles, however, are among the most active of all crocodilians, spending more time cruising and active, especially in water.
 They are much less terrestrial than most species of crocodiles, spending less time on land except for basking.
 At times, they tend to spend weeks at sea in search of land and in some cases, barnacles have been observed growing on crocodile scales, indicative of the long periods they spend at sea.